szaza/android-yolo-v2/README.md

 Please read the paper for more information about the YOLOv2 model: [YOLO9000 Better, Faster, Stronger](https://arxiv.org/pdf/1612.08242.pdf)

-A device running Android 7.0 (API 24) or higher is required to run the demo due to the use of lamda expressions.
+Android 6.0 (API level 23) or higher is required to run the demo application due to usage of Camera2 API.

 How it works?